ENERGY TECHNOLOGY & POLICY: WANXIANG FELLOWS PROGRAM

 ABOUT THE PROGRAM

 This competitive summer fellowship program, sponsored by the Wanxiang Group, IPD, and ISEN, allows students to study renewable energy in the United States and China while gaining exposure to Chinese language and culture.
-On-campus lectures and a visit to Wanxiang America Corporation’s solar panel manufacturing facility during Spring Quarter provide students with a foundation for understanding energy and sustainability within a comparative context and for developing group projects on energy and sustainability topics of their choice.
+On-campus lectures and a visit to Wanxiang America Corporation’s solar panel manufacturing facility during Spring Quarter provide students with a foundation for understanding energy and sustainability within a comparative context.
 Wanxiang Fellows begin their summer abroad experience with four weeks of courses at Peking University in Beijing and program excursions to historic sites.
-Then, students participate in a two-week intensive program at Wanxiang Polytechnic in Hangzhou, where they explore issues of energy technology and application through lectures by Wanxiang researchers and practitioners and site visits.
-Students present what they have learned upon return to Northwestern in the fall.
+Then, students participate in a two-week intensive program at Hangzhou Wanxiang Polytechnic, where they explore issues of energy technology and application through lectures by Wanxiang researchers and practitioners and site visits.
+Students will develop group projects on energy and sustainability topics of their choice and present them upon return to Northwestern in the fall.

 Founded in 1898, Peking University, colloquially known as “Beida,” was the first formally established modern national university of China.
 With over 30,000 students, of which seven percent are international students, Peking University is a premiere institution for education and research, particularly in natural and social sciences.
 The campus is located in northwest Beijing, in the Haidian district, which is concentrated with many well-known colleges and universities.

-Wanxiang Polytechnic, where students will spend the final two weeks of the program, is located in Hangzhou and specializes in science and technology.
+Hangzhou Wanxiang Polytechnic, where students will spend the final two weeks of the program, specializes in science and technology.

 Energy and Sustainability in China (1 credit)

-In this course, which culminates in a two-week experiential program at Wanxiang Polytechnic in Hangzhou, students will learn about the energy challenges that exist in China and the new innovations that are being developed to respond to these challenges.
-The course begins during Spring Quarter at Northwestern with an introduction to the study of energy and sustainability and a visit to the Wanxiang America solar panel assembly and production plant in Rockford, IL.
-While in Hangzhou, students will learn from researchers at Wanxiang Polytechnic and practitioners at Wanxiang Group, and will go on various experiential field trips (i.e. solar farms, electric vehicle factory, and energy storage stations).
-Upon returning to Northwestern University, students will report on their experience.
+In this course, which culminates in a two-week experiential program at Hangzhou Wanxiang Polytechnic, students will learn about the unique environmental challenges that exist in China and the new innovations that are being developed to respond to these challenges.
+The course begins during Spring Quarter at Northwestern with an introduction to the study of the environment and sustainability and a visit to the Wanxiang America solar panel assembly and production plant in Rockford, IL.
+While in Hangzhou, students will learn from researchers at Wanxiang Polytechnic and practitioners at Wanxiang Group, and will go on various experiential field trips, such as to a solar farm, electric vehicle factory, and energy storage station, etc. Upon returning to Northwestern, students will report on their experience.

 Course Instructor: Yip-Wah Chung